 Common Defective Vehicle Parts

-There are a number of defect-related crashes every year in Texas.
-The following is a list of some of the top causes of defect-related vehicle accidents in Texas in 2014:
+There are many defect-related crashes every year in Texas.
+The following is a list of some of the top causes of defect-related vehicle accidents in Texas in 2016:

-Defective or no turn signal lamps: 46 units involved in crashes
+- Defective or no turn-signal lamps: 24 units involved in crashes